 Please contact the Editorial Committee regarding the possibility to send tables or figures in other formats in order to ensure their inclusion in the full text version of the article.

 Supplementary tables, figures or illustrations (photographs, drawings, etc.) must be correlatively numbered as annexes (e.g. Annex 1) within the main text.
 The Editorial Committee will clarify any doubts concerning where they should appear in the manuscript.
 Articles can be submitted in Catalan, Spanish or English.
 Please use a clear, concise, comprehensive style as grammatically correct as possible.
 Make readability a priority.

-Scientific names of genera, species, subspecies and untranslatable neologisms should be printed in italics.
-Quotations in any language must be typed in normal print in quotation marks.
-The author’s name after taxa should also be in small print.
+Scientific names of genera, species, subspecies and untranslatable neologisms should be in italics.
+Quotations in any language must be typed in quotation marks.

 Numbers one to nine should be written in full in the text except when preceding a measure.
 Higher numbers should be written in numerals except at the beginning of a sentence.

 Dates must appear as follow: dd/mm/yyyy; 28/06/2019; 28, 30/06/2019 (days 28th and 30th); 28–30/06/2019 (days 28th to 30th).

 Footnotes should not be used.

 Do not number general section titles in the article (Introduction, Material and methods, Results, Discussion, Acknowledgements and References).
 Use no more than two levels of headings.